Yash16201/Yash16201/README.md

 # 💻 Yash Modi

 🎓 **Master's in Computer Science** | Seattle University (2023-2025)
-🌟 Aspiring **Software Development Engineer** | Passionate Problem Solver
+🌟 Aspiring **Software Development Engineer**

 ---

 ## 👋 About Me

 Hi there!
 I'm **Yash Modi**, a dedicated and ambitious Computer Science student with a passion for creating scalable and efficient software solutions.
-With a strong foundation in full-stack development and hands-on experience in building impactful applications, I'm actively pursuing opportunities in Software Development Engineer roles.
+With a strong foundation in full-stack development and hands-on experience in building impactful applications, I'm actively looking opportunities in Software Development Engineer roles.

 ### 🔍 Interests:
 - Full-stack Web Development
-- Data Structures and Algorithms
+- Software Development
-- Problem-Solving and System Design
+- Software Testing
-- Cloud Computing and Scalable Solutions
+- Cloud Computing

 ---